-Turbine Monitoring and Diagnostics whitepaper
+Turbine Monitoring and Diagnostics eBook

 A variety of turbines are used routinely in power generation: steam turbines, water turbines and combustion/gas turbines.
 Wind turbines are used as well, but tend to be smaller.